fawaz-dabbaghieh/extgfa/README.md

 ## Graph Partitioning
 There are many graph algorithms that cut the graph into smaller parts, or find connected neighborhoods.
-We tested three algorithms implemented in the `NetworkX` library, the Kernighan-Lin algorithm, edge betweenness partition, Louvian communities, and Clauset-Newman-moore greedy modularity maximization algorithm.
+We tested three algorithms implemented in the `NetworkX` library, the Kernighan-Lin algorithm, edge betweenness partition, Louvian communities, and Clauset-Newman-Moore greedy modularity maximization algorithm.

 At the moment, the user can choose between Kernighan-Lin, Louvian communities, or Clauset-Newman-Moore algorithm for partitioning the graph into chunks.
 However, after testing a couple of graphs, we found that Clauset-Newman-Moore algorithm works best,